Mushishy/artemis-frontend/docs/admin-guide.md

 ### Testing
-Within the pool, testing mode behavior can be specified, such as blocking internet connections or creating snapshots after deployment.
+Within the pool topology, testing mode behavior can be specified, such as blocking internet connections or creating snapshots after deployment.
 See the [Ludus Documentation](https://docs.ludus.cloud/docs/quick-start/testing-mode/) for more details.
 It takes some time to enable, but once it is enabled for all ranges, the indicator light is green.

 ![](./img/15_manage_testing.png)